articles

 The Entry Requirements

 Priority Pass is a membership program.
-You can access over 1,600 airport lounges worldwide.
-Sign up here and get discounts of up to 30%.
+You can access over 1,700 airport lounges worldwide.
+Sign up here and get a 30% discount.
+Membership starts at £48.
 You won’t get these discounts if you go direct to the Priority Pass website.

 Standard Plus Membership costs £183.
 It comes with 10 free lounge visits per year.
 Each visit costs £18.30.
 Great value for unlimited food, unlimited alcohol, free wi-fi and your own private space.